hep-mirrors/hepmc3/README.md

 #  Examples
 HepMC3 is shipped with multiple examples.
-These can be compiled during installation as descibed above
+These can be compiled during installation as described above
 or after the installation (for HepMC3>3.1.0).
-To compile the examples after the installation  copy the installed derectory with examples to desired directory and run cmake, e.g.
+To compile the examples after the installation  copy the installed directory with examples to desired directory and run cmake, e.g.

 ```